MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

 ```

-Exit the script debugger and we'll make a function call into the script which will trap into the debugger:
+Exit the script debugger and we'll make a function call into the script which will trap into the debugger.

 ```
 >>> Debug [DebuggableSample <No Position>] >q
 ```

 At this point, you are back in the normal debugger.
-Execute the following command:
+Execute the following command to call the script.

 ```
 dx @$scriptContents.outermost()